 With dotCover, you can run coverage analysis for Windows services.

 Before you start analyzing coverage for a Windows service, make sure that your service is installed in the system.
 For more information on installing and uninstalling Windows services, see How to: Install and Uninstall Services

 To start a coverage run for a Windows service

 In Visual Studio, press Control+Alt+K K or choosefrom the main menu

 In dotCover standalone application, press Control+Alt+K K or choosein the menu.

-- Click Run. dotCover will open the Coverage Controller dialog and then
+Under Run analysis, click Start. dotCover will open the Coverage Controller dialog and then run the selected application.

-If the Collect profiling data from start check box was selected, the coverage run starts immediately.
+If the Collect coverage data from start checkbox was selected, the coverage run starts immediately.
 Otherwise, dotCover waits until you click Start in the Coverage Controller dialog.
 When the coverage run is started, you can record code coverage.